The information below is aimed at providing you with instructions on traveling from your current employer to your next employer.

 When will my employer reimburse me?

-Reimbursement will be operated once you complete 50% of the contract period with the employer.
+Reimbursement will be operated once you complete 50% of the contract period with the employer or earlier.
+Each employer handles this differently.
 Should you decide on your own accord to terminate your employment before reaching the mid-point of the contract, you will not be entitled to this reimbursement.